October 20th, 2021

 This article is written for people with very little experience in working with data.

-Pivot tables!
-I still get excited when talking about them.
-Pivot tables are extra tables in your Excel/Google Sheets/LibreOffice etc., in which you can summarize data from your original table.
+Pivot tables are tables in your Excel/Google Sheets/LibreOffice etc. that you can create to summarize data from your original table.
 You can calculate averages, counts, max/min values or sums for numbers in a group.
 For example, if your original table has the salary of each person in each country, you could use a pivot table to calculate the average salary in each country (the country is your group).
-Super quickly!
-Not by hand!

 Besides doing all the summarising, pivot tables are excellent to get your data from the long format into a wide format.
 And that’s what I’ll explain in this article.
-We will use pivot tables to create the following chart out of data that I found at Our World in Data:
+Scroll down to part 3 if you just want to know how it’s done:

 Ugh, that’s not ideal, is it?
 What we actually need to create a line chart in Datawrapper (and many other charting tools) is this table format: